-Fees and Expenses Location in Prospectus Charges for Early Withdrawals If you withdraw money within five last contribution, you may be assocharge of up to 7% of the value owithdrawn.
-Deductions and Charges For example, if you withdrew a \$7 contribution during the first year a you could be assessed a charge contribution withdrawn.
-Transaction Charges Apart from the withdrawal charge transaction charges under the co Deductions and Charges Ongoing Fees and The table below describes the fee Deductions and Expenses (annual charges) you may pay each year , dependir ng on the options you Charges choose.
-Please refer to your Con tract specifications page for information about the sp ecific fees you will pay each year based on the optio ns you have elected.
-Annual Fee Minimum Maximum Base contract 1.90% 1 1.90% 1 Investment options (Fund fees and expenses) 0.03% 2 0.49% 2 Optional benefits available for optional benefit, if elected) an additional charge (for a single 1.10% 3 1.30% 3
+Fees and Expenses Location in Prospectus Charges for Early Withdrawals If you withdraw money within five years following your last contribution, you may be assessed a withdrawal charge of up to 7% of the value of the contribution withdrawn.
+For example, if you withdrew a \$100,0 contribution during the first year after could be assessed a charge of up to scontribution withdrawn.
+Transaction Charges There are no transaction charges under the contract, other than the withdrawal charge.
+Deductions and Charges Ongoing Fees and Expenses (annual charges) The table below describes the fees armay pay each year, depending on the Please refer to your contract specifical information about the specific fees yo based on the options you have electe Deductions and Charges Annual Fee Minimum Maximum 1.
+Base contract 1.75% 1 1.75% 1 2.
+Investment options (Fund Co ompany fees and expenses) 0.03% 2 0.49% 2 3.
+Optional benefits available for optional benefit, if elected) or an additional charge (for a single 0.60% 3 0.80% 3

-1 The Base Contract Charge is the sum of the mortality and expense risk charge of 0.75%, the Administration Charge of 0.35%, and the Distribution Charge of 0.80%.
-Charges are assessed daily on the Account Value in the Subaccounts.
+1 The Base Contract Charge is the sum of a 1.00% Mortality and Expense Risk charge and a 0.75% Administration Charge and is a percentage of your Account Value in each of the Subaccounts.